ammrat13/ammrat13.github.io/_posts/2025-07-04-fast_cubic_evaluation.md

 its critical path by a full Multiply-Accumulate (MAC).
 And in fact, when this approach was implemented in MINOTAUR, it saved area over Horner's Scheme.
-Its shorter critical path allowed the pipeline depth to be reduced by one stage, eliminating one set of pipeline registers.
+Its shorter critical path allowed the pipeline depth to be reduced by one stage, eliminating an entire set of pipeline registers.

 <figure>
 <pre class="mermaid">